joric/arduino-bitcoin-miner/README.md

 ## Midstate hashing optimization

 Most hardware miners use midstate hashing optimization.
-This is pretty simple: midstate is a SHA256 32-bit state (intermediate digest state) after processing the first 64 bytes of the block header.
+Midstate is simply a SHA256 32-bit state (intermediate digest state) after processing the first 64 bytes of the block header.
 Load the state, process the remaining 16 (80-64) bytes (including nonce in the end), get the result, double hash it as usual and you're done.
 This code is pretty self-explanatory: